 Pull your reader in even more by offering them a solution to their problem.
 Let them know that you are here to help and achieve if they read your article and follow your advice.

 The final piece of a well-written intro will segway from the intro to the content.
 Talk about the problems and then hit as to the solutions.

-Now is when you go more in-depth about telling the reader what it is they are going to learn from you.
+Now is when you go more in-depth about telling the reader what it is; they will learn from you.
 Why should they keep reading?

 Tell them now.

-You need to place a call-to-action in your blog posts.
-And, the one you want to use on every post is the opt-in — or where you ask them to sign up for your list.
+You need to place a call-to-action in your articles.
+And, the one you want to use on every post is the opt-in!
+You need to make sure you get them to sign up to be on your email list.